gicentre/litvis/documents/tutorials/introduction/installingLitvis.md

 - **Start the VSCode editor.**
 - **In VSCode, press the _extensions button_ on the left that looks like a stack of four squares.** This should open up a panel allowing you to install various VSCode extensions.
-- **Enter 'litvis' in the extensions search field and click the green 'install' button under _Markdown Preview Enhanced with litvis_.** This will allow you to display formatted litvis documents in VSCode.
+- **Enter 'litvis' in the extensions search field and click the 'install' button under _Markdown Preview Enhanced with litvis_.** This will allow you to display formatted litvis documents in VSCode.
 - **Enter 'prettier' in the search field and click the 'install' button under _Prettier - Code formatter_.** This will help you format litvis documents as you edit them.
 - **Enter 'elm tooling' in the search field and click the install button under _Elm tooling_ taking care to select the correct extension that looks like a blue spanner.** This provides supporting functionality when working with the Elm programming language, used extensively with litvis.